chrismessiah/digital-monkey/README.md

-# A Student Blog
+# A Tech Blog

 This is a reworked version the my final project in [DM2517 XML for Publishing](https://www.kth.se/student/kurser/kurs/DM2517?l=en).
-It has been completely rebuilt using Laravel as opposed to pure PHP.
-It is currently being hosted on [my-kth-blog.herokuapp.com](http://my-kth-blog.herokuapp.com/).
+It has been completely rebuilt using Laravel.
+It was previously built with vanilla PHP and is available in another repo [KTH-XMLForPublishing](https://github.com/chrismessiah/KTH-XMLForPublishing).

+**From this version I learnt responsive frontend design and how to use MVC frameworks such as Laravel, Ruby on Rails, etc to quickly develop sites multi-page sites.**

 ### Requirements